dchang56/chief_complaints/README.md

 # Classifying free-text chief complaints in the Emergency Department using BERT

-## description of project
+## what are chief complaints and why are they important

+## what did we do

-1.8 million visits in yale hospital system
+We trained a clinical BERT model 1.8 million visits from 2013-2018 in the Yale hospital system to map free-text chief complaints to structured categories of presenting problems.

+## How? brief summary of training

+train.py in training folder.
+If you have any questions, email me

+## Pretrained models

 Download pretrained models and accompanying files from: https://drive.google.com/drive/folders/13GpWRlJCt8Sv_8fpR1nLkIGiIn4aFuAO?usp=sharing